Buying a Playset for your Backyard? What to Consider

 For over 20 years, my husband and I have been installing residential and commercial playsets in the Midwest and Arizona.
 During this time, I have learned a lot about playset quality, price points, and structural durability.

 There are many but a few of the most common wooden residential playset brands are Congo, Backyard Adventures, Cedar Summit by KidKraft, and Backyard Discovery.
 Lifetime has some great playsets as well but are typically constructed of metal and plastic materials.
 All of the brands offer sets along the spectrum of price and quality but there are a few items to consider before buying a playset for your backyard.

 Here are a few things you need to think about before buying the playset:

 Playsets typically have two primary roof styles: vinyl or wood.
-For the most part the roof style is preferential based on look and price point.
+For the most part the roof style is preferentially based on look and price point.
 Vinyl roofs may be more likely to be lost in a strong wind or heavy rain storm but are also easily replaceable.
-If you do loose one often the local hardware store will have a generic replacement vinyl roof.
+If you do lose one often the local hardware store will have a generic replacement vinyl roof.
 Wood roofs offer great coverage and will help to protect the deck even longer against sun and weather damage but will require more stain during maintenance.
 Many modes have add-on features such as a play chimney, working shutters, and window cutouts!